gilgulgamesh/Julia-sublime-visible-Unicode/README.md

 # Julia-sublime-Visible-unicode
-An opinionated hack fork of the Julia-sublime syntax package, where all unicode is one visible colour.
-Breaks all other scopes they should belong too, beware.
+An opinionated hack fork of the Julia-sublime syntax package, where all unicode is one distinct colour category.

+### warning
+Replaces semantic scopes for all unicode characters.
+So don't rely on semantic features use an lsp.

-# Add a colour choice
+## Add a colour choice
-If you don't it'll probably be ugly ootb
+If you don't, it'll probably be ugly ootb

 In theme settings, add a colour for unicode.julia, like below